Louis Prima: A new act

 After Smith was out of his life and his performances, Prima tried to prove that he did not need her.
 In the New York Post there was a suggestion that Smith should rejoin for an act in New York's Basin Street East nightclub.
 Prima said "I have no desire whatsoever to have any dealings with Keely Smith under any conditions… There is nothing in the world or no one that could ever make me accept this woman in our act."

 Prima's father died in 1961, the same year as the divorce from Smith.
 His mother died in the winter of 1965.

 In 1962, he tried to form his own recording company called Prima One Records.
 He filled Smith's spot with Gia Maione, a waitress who was 21 years old.
 He did his best to make her famous by producing her first album "This Is … Gia".
 It was funded entirely by him, and it was unsuccessful.
 They married and had a daughter, Lena, later a New Orleans–based singer and recording artist with Basin Street Records, and his only son, Louis Prima Jr., the last of his six children.
 He was also in the middle of making appearances in Las Vegas and promoting the film Twist All Night.

 In 1967, Prima landed a role in Walt Disney's animated feature The Jungle Book, as the raucous orangutan King Louie.
-He performed the hit song "I Wan'na Be like You" on the soundtrack, leading to the recording of two albums with Phil Harris: The Jungle Book and More Jungle Book, and covering MC duties and singing the theme song "Winnie the Pooh", for the 1967 album entitled Happy Birthday Winnie the Pooh, all of these on Disneyland Records.
+He performed the hit song "I Wan'na Be like You" on the soundtrack, leading to the recording of two albums with Phil Harris: The Jungle Book and More Jungle Book, and covering MC duties and singing the theme song "Winnie the Pooh", for the 1967 album titled Happy Birthday Winnie the Pooh, all of these on Disneyland Records.
 He can be heard on the soundtrack of another cartoon feature, The Man Called Flintstone.